hexaredecimal/JTempl/README.md

 >> used to created templates for c.

 ## Why?
-- Learn how templating engines work
+- Learn how templating engines work and how to implemented one
 - I got free time on my hands.
 - Why not.
+>> This is a naive implementation and it is ment to be as simple as possible to learn and use.

 ## Usage
 ```sh